 Anyone who knows me knows that my cinematic tastes are tickled into overtime by a few things: disaster drama, zombie horror, silent movies and classic Hollywood grande dames.

-There was none so grande as Garbo, nor glorious when she as in full filmic suffering and she found her true cinematic milieu as the romantic heroine imperilled by social circumstance in films like this, her second stab at Tolstoy’s Anna (after Love, 1927), Camille (1936) and Conquest (or Marie Walewski, 1937).
+No star was ever as grand as Garbo, nor glorious when she as fully filmic frantic and she found her true cinematic milieu as the romantic heroine imperilled by social circumstance in films like this, her second stab at Tolstoy’s Anna (after Love, 1927), Camille (1936) and Conquest (or Marie Walewski, 1937).

 I adore Garbo, but her second Anna Karenina is hardly her most worthy picture.

-Film critic Pauline Kael used to taunt Meryl Streep with the epithet ‘android’ on account of what Kael deemed Streep’s all too obvious ‘technique’ of accent, carriage, impersonation and physical mannerisms.
+Film critic Pauline Kael used to taunt Meryl Streep with the epithet ‘android’ on account of (in her view) Streep’s too obvious ‘technique’ of accent, carriage, impersonation and physical mannerisms.